Pavlik Morozov: Veracity and later research

 Evidence has emerged since the dissolution of the Soviet Union of the fabrication of the Pavlik Morozov legend, as well as what Soviet officials thought of him.
 Maxim Gorky spoke to the Communist youth organization in 1933 of "the heroic deed of Pioneer Pavlik Morozov, the boy who understood that a person who is a relative by blood may well be an enemy of the spirit, and that such a person is not to be spared".
 Gorky was an ally and favourite of Stalin's, but this particular initiative does not seem to have been to Stalin's taste, at least according to rumour: "What a little swine, denouncing his own father," is one remark attributed to Stalin.

 In the mid-1980s, Yuri Druzhnikov, a dissident writer expelled from the Soviet Writers' Union, performed an investigation, met with surviving eyewitnesses, and wrote a documentary exposé about Pavlik.
 Originally circulated through the samizdat, it was published in Russian in the UK in 1988 and soon thereafter translated into several languages.
 The first English translation appeared in 1996 under the title Informer 001: The Myth of Pavlik Morozov.
 Druzhnikov disputes every aspect of the Soviet propaganda version of Pavlik's life.
 For example, different sources in Soviet literature list different ages for Pavlik at death and show photographs of different boys.
 Pavlik was not a Pioneer when he was killed.
+Pavlik's father was the chairman of the local soviet, not a kulak like the Soviet propaganda had claimed.
 According to the Soviet version, Pavlik's grandfather was responsible for his murder; according to Druzhnikov, the grandfather was heartbroken about the death of Pavlik, organized a search when the boy went missing, and maintained his innocence during the trial.
 While not saying it outright, Druzhnikov hints that Pavlik was killed by a GPU officer, whom Druzhnikov met while doing his research.